davidesner/connection-docs/tutorial/branches/prepare-files.md

 {: .image-popup}
 ![Screenshot - Generated File ](/tutorial/branches/figures/07-generated-file.png)

-Now you have everything ready.
-You can proceed to the next step - [working in a branch](/tutorial/branches/files-in-branch/).
+Now you have everything ready, you created production configuration using shared codes that creates files in storage.
+You can proceed to the next step - [working with files in a branch](/tutorial/branches/files-in-branch/).